Most customers want to know

 What do I need to print an e-ticket?

-To print an e- ticket you need a printer, Adobe Acrobat Reader and A4 sized paper.
+To print an e- ticket you need a printer, a PDF reader such as Adobe Acrobat Reader and A4 sized paper.

 Adobe Acrobat Reader can be downloaded from the Adobe site at www.adobe.com.

-I've bought a ticket and selected Print Your Own e-ticket, how do I print it?
+I've bought a ticket and selected e-ticket as a delivery option, how do I print it?

 When you've completed your ticket purchase, we will send you two e-mails.